 Beyond the fact that it would take forever to learn how to effectively use each tool, there simply isn’t enough space to write about each one.
 Instead, I’ll focus on a few overarching aspects of the program and highlight some of the larger features along the way.

-When you first download the app from Macphun, you'll need to log in with your activation key and the email you used to sign up.
+When you first download Aurora HDR, you’ll need to log in with your activation key and the email you used to sign up.
 After you do this, the splash screen will convert to an upload section for your latest images.

 You can either import single photos or HDR brackets.
 A single photo appears only one way, while an HDR photo bracket is a set of three images in different exposures.
 If you take an HDR photo with your smartphone, the bracket will be condensed into a single photo even if you use the HDR setting.
 I sent Macphun a support ticket asking about using a single HDR photo from a smartphone and possibly retrieving the original brackets.
 They sent the following reply within 24 hours: